 De-icing products are vital in many settings, such as pavements and driveways, so that people don’t slip.
 We know a fair bit about rock salt, a common choice which can have negative effects on concrete surfaces.
 It is important to understand this so that you know the best way to prevent ice without causing damage in the process.
 You should also look into less harmful alternatives to rock salt.

-People apply rock salt to a surface because it lowers the freezing point of water.
-This is important to keep in mind because it will only work to a certain temperature but if it lowers further, it will freeze again.
+People apply rock salt to the surface because it lowers the freezing point of water.
+This is important to keep in mind because it will only work at a certain temperature, but if it lowers further, it will freeze again.
 As a result slipping becomes a problem again if the weather gets worse.

-You also need to note that rock salt is hydroscopic so it will attract water.
-This will end up in the concrete and as it freezes and thaws, there will be additional hydraulic pressure.
+You also need to note that rock salt is hygroscopic so it will attract water.
+This will end up in the concrete and, as it freezes and thaws, there will be additional hydraulic pressure.
 This pressure is upward and will lead to spalling, ruining the surface.

-EcoGrit Concentrates range of concreate safe and eco-friendly Ice melt products:
+The EcoGrit Concentrates range of concreate-safe and eco-friendly ice-melt products: